quicwg/base-drafts/draft-ietf-quic-transport.md

 Ack-eliciting Packet:

-: A QUIC packet that contain frames other than ACK and PADDING elicits an ACK frame from the receiver within the maximum ack delay.
+: A QUIC packet that contains frames other than ACK and PADDING.
+These cause a recipient to send an acknowledgment within the maximum ack delay. frame from the receiver within the maximum ack delay.

 Endpoint: